-Your rabbit may be happier having a pet sitter at home rather than coming along for a road trip, but sometimes you have no choice but to travel with your rabbit.
-Moving and veterinary visits (among other things) will warrant a car ride with your rabbit, and since travel can be quite stressful for rabbits, there are a few things you should do to make the trip more enjoyable (and to help avoid ileus).
+Your rabbit may be happier staying with a pet sitter at home rather than coming along for a road trip, but sometimes you have no choice but to travel with your rabbit.
+Because travel can be quite stressful for rabbits, there are a few things you should do to make the trip safe and a bit more enjoyable.

 If your rabbit cage fits in your vehicle, your rabbit can travel this way, but most cages take up too much room and may allow your rabbit to hurt themselves if you have to stop or turn suddenly.
-Some people use small crates meant for dogs, but it can be awkward to get your rabbit in and out of at front-opening cage if they won't willingly hop in it.
-Instead, consider getting a rabbit or cat travel carrier that opens on the top and sides.
-This way you can easily lift your rabbit in and out of the carrier and it is more private for your rabbit to feel secure and not open to the elements like a dog crate would be.
+Some people use small crates meant for dogs, but it can be awkward to get your rabbit in and out of a front-opening cage if they won't willingly hop in it.
+Instead, consider getting a travel carrier that opens on the top and sides.
+With this type, you can easily lift your rabbit in and out of the carrier.
+Additionally, the solid walls make it private for your rabbit to feel secure, rather than open to the elements like a dog crate would be.

 Get Your Rabbit Used to Their Carrier

 Allow your rabbit to get used to the carrier before the car ride by following a few steps.

 - First, allow them to explore the carrier on their own.
 Place it on the floor during playtime and put a few favorite treats inside on top of a towel.

 - After a while, gently put your rabbit in the carrier for a few minutes at a time with their favorite treat or toy.

 - To get them adjusted to having to stay in the carrier, start out by placing your rabbit in their carrier on the blanket with the treats.
 Close the door securely and pick up the carrier making sure to keep it close to your body, not swinging by your side like a bucket.